Just released: How to raise venture capital in 2023

 Here’s the thing, adding a new remote employee to your current workers’ comp policy isn’t such a tall order.
 In fact, we help our clients check off this task from their to-do lists routinely.
 And postponing adding new remote employees to your current policy will likely land you in the hot seat

-Avoid the fines, lawsuits, and headaches.
+Avoid the fines, work lawsuits, and headaches.
 Let us help you.
 A trusted commercial insurance broker will help keep you on the path to profitability, instead of scrambling for litigation funds.

 The bottom line is that you must update your workers’ compensation insurance when you add employees in new states.
 Plus, if you add any employees in the state of New York, we would be happy to help you with Disability Benefits Law (DBL) and Paid Family Leave (PFL) coverage.